lyy005/conspecifix_arbovirus/README.md

 ## 4 - Simulation

-To access whether the observed recombination is due to convergent mutations, we simulated genomes based on the observed distance between genomes and ran ConSpeciFix on those simulated genomes.
+To assess whether the observed recombination is due to convergent mutations, we simulated genomes based on the observed distance between genomes and ran ConSpeciFix on those simulated genomes.

     sh ./step4_simulation/cmd.sh